Brighton and Hove City Council

 Brighton and Hove City Council is the local authority for Brighton and Hove, a local government district with city status in the ceremonial county of East Sussex, England.
 The council is a unitary authority, being a district council which also performs the functions of a county council.
 The council has been under Labour majority control since 2023.
 It is based at Hove Town Hall.

+In 2026 the council became a member of the Sussex and Brighton Strategic Authority.

 History

 The district of Brighton and Hove was created in 1997 as a merger of the former Borough of Brighton and Borough of Hove, both of which had been lower-tier districts with East Sussex County Council providing county-level services prior to 1997.
 The new district was removed from the non-metropolitan county of East Sussex to also become its own non-metropolitan county, but with no county council; instead the district council performs both district and county functions, making it a unitary authority.
 For the purposes of lieutenancy and shrievalty, Brighton and Hove remains part of the wider ceremonial county of East Sussex.

 The new district was awarded borough status from its creation on 1 April 1997, allowing the chair of the council to take the title of mayor.
 The borough was additionally awarded city status on 31 January 2001, since when the council has been called Brighton and Hove City Council.

 In December 2023 the council leader declared that the council was facing bankruptcy.
 The same month, two councillors, mother and daughter Bharti Gajjar and Chandni Mistry, were removed from the Labour group after allegations concerning their places of residence.
 They both resigned from the council in March 2024, triggering by-elections.

+In 2026, the council became a member of the Sussex and Brighton Strategic Authority.
+Local government reorganisation is also being considered for the area.
+In July 2026, the government announced reforms across East Sussex which included creating a larger Brighton and Hove authority that would gain some territory to the east.
+In September 2026 these proposals were paused for further review.